Ferries in Virginia

 Starting in 1720, a boat carried horse-drawn wagons.
 Men paddled the ferries until a paddleboat went into service in 1821.
 Blind horses on treadmills powered the paddleboats until a steam-powered ferry started in 1832.
 Between 1862 and 1865, the Union Army occupied Hampton Roads and operated ferries across the Elizabeth River.

 The Downtown Tunnel provided a direct connection between Norfolk and Portsmouth starting in 1952 and ferry service stopped in 1955.
 A Portsmouth resident gambled that restarting ferry service would be profitable.
 He bought a ferryboat in 1983, brought it up the Intracoastal Waterway, and celebrated 40 years of success in 2023.
-By that time he was president of Norfolk by Boat, and the public agency providing the service had changed its name from Tidewater Regional Transit to Hampton Roads Transit.11
+By that time he was president of Norfolk by Boat, and the public agency provided the ferry service.
+That agency started as Tidewater Regional Transit, but changed its name to Hampton Roads Transit.11

-Hampton Roads Transit ferries stop at two docks in Portsmouth, North Landing and High Street.
+Hampton Roads Transit ferries schedule stops at two docks in Portsmouth, at North Landing and High Street.
 There is one stop at Waterside in Norfolk, plus a second stop at Harbor Park when the Norfolk Tides baseball team has a game.
 The three 150-passenger paddlewheel ferries are scheduled to run a least every 30 minutes, with additional service during peak hours in the summer.

 Hampton Roads Transit ferries carried 220,000 passengers across the Elizabeth River in 2023.
 A fourth 149-passenger boat was added to the fleet at the end of 2023 to reduce delays caused by increased post-COVID demand.
 At the same time, another new boat replaced an aging one.
 The two new mock paddle boats, Elizabeth River Ferry VI and VII, were projected to last 25-30 years.